๐Ÿง ๐Ÿ’›

 Priya works.
 Kieran leans back.
 Alex watches both.

-Three children working together.
+Three students working together.
 Priya does most of the writing, looking tense.
 Kieran leans back, half-attention elsewhere.
 Alex sits between them, clearly aware of the dynamic, looking between the two.

 Priya's world: